Inner Speech is the Future of Thought-to-Text BCI

 Neural substrates reveal dual mechanisms and surprising motor involvement

 The past decade has fundamentally revised our understanding of inner speech's neural architecture.
-While earlier work established the involvement of Broca's area (left inferior frontal gyrus, BA 44/45) and Wernicke's area (left superior temporal gyrus, BA 22), recent research reveals two distinct neural mechanisms operating in parallel rather than in sequence.
+While earlier work established the involvement of Broca's area (left inferior frontal gyrus, BA 44/45) and Wernicke's area (left superior temporal gyrus, BA 22), a comprehensive meta-analysis analyzed inner speech to identify a dual-mechanism framework (Pratts et al., 2023).

 Motor cortex represents inner speech more robustly than expected